ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 #### Widget Action
 A widget action is a UI component which will be contributed to Verse page.
-An action MUST be contained in a widget extension, it canâ€™t be directly added into `Applications` extensions array.
+An action MUST be contained in a widget extension, it can’t be directly added into `Applications` extensions array.

 When a contributed action is clicked, the widget will be rendered in a different place based on the `location` value.